winstonjs/winston/README.md

 caller.
 (See: [Filtering `info` Objects](#filtering-info-objects)) below.

 `winston.format` is designed to be as simple as possible.
-To define a new format simple pass it a `transform(info, opts)` function to get a new `Format`.
+To define a new format, simply pass it a `transform(info, opts)` function to get a new `Format`.

 The named `Format` returned can be used to create as many copies of the given